top of page

 Gyan Singh Maria

 In the 2025–2026 season, Gyan continues his tenure as the Conducting Fellow at Portland Opera, where he assists on Puccini's La Bohème and Verdi's Messa da Requiem and coaches for Spears' Fellow Travelers.
-After a successful debut with the Muses Project, he continues as their Music Director.
-In 2026, he conducts a series of concerts throughout Arkansas — Celtic Spring, Broadway!, Broken Standards, and Voices of Angels.
-Also in Portland, he assists on Portland Symphonic Choir's production of Rachmaninoff's All-Night Vigil
+Gyan looks forward to continuing his relationship with Portland Opera as their Resident Artist Conductor in the 2026–2027 season, where he will conduct a double bill of Frida Kahlo and the Bravest Girl in the World and Stone Soup.

 bottom of page